1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Force systemd

-to read again the units files and to take into account the modifications:
+to reload the unit files and take the changes into account:

 systemctl --user daemon-reload